clint77/workshop/connect2017/developer/README.md

 However, remember the roles that were assigned to the user account.
 The roles allowed were for data operations, but not N1QL.

-Within the project, search for the comment referring to the second step.
+Within the project, search for the comments referring to the second step, "Step 2".
+Note that throughout this workshop, when referring to a step, there may be multiple methods stubbed out for a given step.
 The goal is to take the request payload and create a new document from it with a unique document key.
 If there was an error, it should be returned, otherwise the created document should be returned.

 ### Step 3 - Getting Data by Document Id